Game Center

 Game Center is a service by Apple that allows users to play and challenge friends when playing online multiplayer social gaming network games.
 Games can share multiplayer functionality between the Mac and iOS versions of the app.

 Game Center was introduced to the public in iOS 4.1 after an earlier developer release.
 Game Center can be implemented by developers as of iOS 4.1 or later, and macOS 10.12 or later, through the GameKit framework.
-Game Center is available on iPod Touch 2nd generation and later (iOS 4.1 or higher required); iPhone 3GS and later (iOS 4.1 or higher required); all models of the iPad (iOS 4.2 or higher required); Mac computers running macOS 10.12 Sierra or later, Apple TV 4 running tvOS, and Apple Watch running watchOS 3.
+Game Center is available on iPod Touch 2nd generation and later (iOS 4.1 or higher required); iPhone 3GS and later (iOS 4.1 or higher required); all models of the iPad (iOS 4.2 or higher required); Mac computers running macOS 10.12 Sierra or later, Apple TV 4 or later running tvOS, and Apple Watch running watchOS 3 or later.

+The name “Game Center” retains its US-English spelling even when the operating system language is set to an English version where “Game Centre” is the correct form.

 Background

 Gaming became a significant part of the iOS platform when Apple launched the App Store on July 10, 2008.
 Unlike the console systems that were currently on the market, Apple had no unified multiplayer and social structure for their platform.
 This gap was soon filled by third parties, such as OpenFeint, Plus, AGON Online, and Scoreloop.
 These third parties had control over the online gaming environment, and with multiple third parties involved, it left a non-unified experience.